marvinam17/DLMDWWDE02_data_engineering/README.md

 ## Start Command
 `docker-compose up -d`
 After pulling all images the startup takes around 90 seconds.
 Afterwards, the dashboard is accessible at http://localhost:8088.
-You can login with the Superset credentials that were set in .env file.
+You can login with the Superset credentials that were set in .env file (default is User: admin and Password: admin).
 After that you can select the Weather Dashboard, go to settings and set the refresh intervall to 30 seconds.
 And then have a look at the Weather history of your choice.
 The total time until completion takes around 20 minutes.